jpritikin/coach/content/posts/psilomethoxin-case-report.md

 bookToc = false
 +++

 At the end of 2022, a new psychedelic became available.
-Psilomethoxin (Pm) offers soothing comfort similar to MDMA, but without MDMA’s stimulant-like effects.
+Psilomethoxin (Pm) offers a subjective experience similar to MDMA, but without MDMA’s stimulant-like effects.

 <--->